tbrown/adventures/stories/dani-meadow-mouse/full.md

 <p>With that Dani curled up in the old tomato can.
 But it wasn't meant that Dani should have that nap.
 She had closed her eyes, but her ears were still open, and presently she heard soft footsteps drawing near.
 Her eyes flew open, and she forgot all about sleep, you may be sure, for those footsteps sounded familiar.
 They sounded to Dani very, very much like the footsteps of—whom do you think?
 Why, Reddy Fox!
 Dani's heart began to beat faster as she listened.
 Could it be?
 She didn't dare peep out.
 Presently a little whiff of scent blew into the old tomato can.
 Then Dani knew—it <em>was</em> Reddy Fox.</p>

 <p class="q">"Oh, dear!
-I hope she doesn't find that I am in here!" thought Dani.
-"I wonder what under the sun has brought her up here just now."</p>
+I hope he doesn't find that I am in here!" thought Dani.
+"I wonder what under the sun has brought him up here just now."</p>

 <p>If the truth were to be known, it was curiosity that had brought Reddy up there.
-Reddy had been hunting for her breakfast some distance away on the Green Meadows when Redtail the Hawk had tried so hard to catch Dani Meadow Mouse.
-Reddy's sharp eyes had seen Redtail the minute she left the tree in pursuit of Dani, and she had known by the way Redtail flew that she saw something she wanted to catch.
-She had watched Redtail swoop down and had heard her scream of rage when she missed Dani because Dani had dodged into the old tomato can.
-She had seen Redtail strike and strike again at something on the ground, and finally fly off in disgust with empty claws.</p>
+Reddy had been hunting for his breakfast some distance away on the Green Meadows when Redtail the Hawk had tried so hard to catch Dani Meadow Mouse.
+Reddy's sharp eyes had seen Redtail the minute she left the tree in pursuit of Dani, and he had known by the way Redtail flew that she saw something she wanted to catch.
+He had watched Redtail swoop down and had heard her scream of rage when she missed Dani because Dani had dodged into the old tomato can.
+He had seen Redtail strike and strike again at something on the ground, and finally fly off in disgust with empty claws.</p>

 <p class="q">"Now, I wonder what it was Redtail was after and why she didn't get it," thought Reddy.
 "She acts terribly put out and disappointed.
 I believe I'll go over there and find out."</p>

-<p>Off she started at a smart trot towards the patch of short grass where she had seen Redtail the Hawk striking at something on the ground.
-As she drew near, she crept very softly until she reached the very edge of the open patch.
-There she stopped and looked sharply all over it.
+<p>Off he started at a smart trot towards the patch of short grass where he had seen Redtail the Hawk striking at something on the ground.
+As he drew near, he crept very softly until he reached the very edge of the open patch.
+There he stopped and looked sharply all over it.
 There was nothing to be seen but an old tomato can.
 Reddy had seen it many times before.</p>

 <p class="q">"Now what under the sun could Redtail have been after here?" thought Reddy.
 "The grass isn't long enough for a grasshopper to hide in, and yet Redtail didn't get what she was after.
 It's very strange.
 It certainly is very strange."</p>

-<p>She trotted out and began to run back and forth with her nose to the ground, hoping that her nose would tell her what her eyes couldn't.
-Back and forth, back and forth she ran, and then suddenly she stopped.</p>
+<p>He trotted out and began to run back and forth with his nose to the ground, hoping that his nose would tell him what his eyes couldn't.
+Back and forth, back and forth he ran, and then suddenly he stopped.</p>

 <p class="q">"Ha!" exclaimed Reddy.
-She had found the scent left by Dani Meadow Mouse when she ran across towards the old tomato can.
-Right up to the old can Reddy's nose led her.
-She hopped over the old can, but on the other side she could find no scent of Dani Meadow Mouse.
-In a flash she understood, and a gleam of satisfaction shone in her yellow eyes as she turned back to the old can.
-She knew that Dani must be hiding in there.</p>
+He had found the scent left by Dani Meadow Mouse when she ran across towards the old tomato can.
+Right up to the old can Reddy's nose led him.
+He hopped over the old can, but on the other side he could find no scent of Dani Meadow Mouse.
+In a flash he understood, and a gleam of satisfaction shone in his yellow eyes as he turned back to the old can.
+He knew that Dani must be hiding in there.</p>

-<p class="q">"I've got you this time!" she snarled, as she sniffed at the opening in the end of the can.</p>
+<p class="q">"I've got you this time!" he snarled, as he sniffed at the opening in the end of the can.</p>

-<h2 id="ch24"><a href="#ch24"><span>XXIV</span> Reddy Fox Loses Her Temper</a></h2>
+<h2 id="ch24"><a href="#ch24"><span>XXIV</span> Reddy Fox Loses His Temper</a></h2>

-<p>Reddy Fox had caught Dani Meadow Mouse, and yet she hadn't caught her.
-She had found Dani hiding in the old tomato can, and it didn't enter Reddy's head that she couldn't get Dani out when she wanted to.
-She was in no hurry.
-She had had a pretty good breakfast of grasshoppers, and so she thought she would torment Dani a while before gobbling her up.
-She lay down so that she could peep in at the open end of the old can and see Dani trying to make herself as small as possible at the other end.
-Reddy grinned until she showed all her long teeth.
-Reddy always is a bully, especially when her victim is a great deal smaller and weaker than herself.</p>
+<p>Reddy Fox had caught Dani Meadow Mouse, and yet he hadn't caught her.
+He had found Dani hiding in the old tomato can, and it didn't enter Reddy's head that he couldn't get Dani out when he wanted to.
+He was in no hurry.
+He had had a pretty good breakfast of grasshoppers, and so he thought he would torment Dani a while before gobbling her up.
+He lay down so that he could peep in at the open end of the old can and see Dani trying to make herself as small as possible at the other end.
+Reddy grinned until he showed all his long teeth.
+Reddy always is a bully, especially when his victim is a great deal smaller and weaker than himself.</p>

 <p class="q">"I've got you this time, Miss Smarty, haven't I?" taunted Reddy.</p>